 Helpfully, you can try many of the wines produced on Austria’s hallowed slopes at the Vienna Wine Fest, held in the Museumsquartier complex close to the centre.

-In 2019, dozens of producers showcased over 300 wines.
-And since one cannot live on wine alone (despite my best efforts), other stands at the Wine Fest offered cheese, sausages, and similar to cleanse the palate or fill the stomach as required.
+In 2020, over 40 producers will showcase over 300 wines.
+And since one cannot live on wine alone (despite my best efforts), other stands at the Wine Fest offer food – expect cheese, sausages, and similar to cleanse the palate or fill the stomach as required.

 2020 dates and tickets